CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: Conclusion

 \section{Conclusion}

-This paper studies the CSI feedback problem for massive MIMO under frequency division duplexing mode, which is the key technology of 5G communication systems.
+This article studies the CSI feedback problem for massive MIMO under FDD mode, which is the key technology of 5G communication systems.
 Based on the understanding of the physical properties of the CSI data, a novel customized deep learning framework, CLNet, is proposed.
-CLNet enhances the pseudo-complex input layer with attention mechanisms to obtain a distilled informative encoder.
-The modified decoder with smaller filter size utilizes hard-Sigmoid function to eliminate the exponential calculations.
-The overall performance of CLNet has 5.41\% higher accuracy than the state-of-the-art CRNet with 24.1\% less computation overhead.
-Since the computational resource of UE is limited, the lightweight CLNet is more suitable for practical deployment.
+The forged complex-valued input layer preserves the amplitude and phase information of the signal and enhances with spatial-attention mechanisms.
+The hard-Sigmoid function is adopts to eliminate the exponential calculations.
+The overall performance of CLNet has 5.41\% higher accuracy than the state-of-the-art CRNet with 24.10\% less computation overhead.